-Recurring Appointments feature gives your customers the ability to book appointment that repeats by choosing the date and the time for the first appointment and then selecting type of the recurrence and number of repeating all in one booking process.
+The Recurring Appointments feature gives your customers the ability to book an appointment that repeats by choosing the date and the time for the first appointment and then selecting the type of the recurrence and number of repeating all in one booking process.

 Creating Recurring Service

-In order to enable recurring booking for one certain service you will need to set couple of new options in the Service modal.
-Go to the Service page, click “Add Service” or edit the existing one and in the Service Details tab you will see “Set recurring appointment” option.
+In order to enable recurring booking for one certain service, you will need to set a couple of new options in the Service modal.
+Go to the Service page, click “Add Service” or edit the existing one, and in the Service Details tab you will see the “Set recurring appointment” option.
 By default “Disabled” is chosen in the selectbox.
-Beside “Disabled” you will have four more options:
+Besides “Disabled” you will have four more options:

 - “All” – this option allows your customers to choose one of all recurring options: daily, weekly, and monthly.

-- “Daily” – if you select this option customers will only have option to setup daily appointment recurrence.
-Customer can choose whether appointment will repeat every day, every 2 days, every 3 days etc., and also to choose the date until appointment will repeat or to choose number of repeatings.
+- “Daily” – if you select this option customers will only have the option to set up a daily appointment recurrence.
+Customers can choose whether the appointment will repeat every day, every 2 days, every 3 days, etc., and also choose the date until the appointment will repeat or to choose the number of repeatings.

-- “Weekly” – if you select just weekly option customers will be able to setup weekly recurrence.
-Customer will have option to setup repeating to be every week, every 2 weeks, every 3 weeks etc., and also be able to choose multiple days in the week when appointment will repeat.
-Same as for the all recurrence types customer will be able to setup date until appointment will repeat or choose number of times for repeating.
+- “Weekly” – if you select just the weekly option, customers will be able to set up a weekly recurrence.
+Customers will have an option to set up the repeating to be every week, every 2 weeks, every 3 weeks, etc., and also be able to choose multiple days in the week when the appointment will repeat.
+Same as for all recurrence types, customers will be able to set up the date until the appointment will repeat or choose the number of times for repeating.

-- “Monthly” – if you select monthly repeating customer will be able to set monthly recurrence.
-Customer will have similar options like for the other recurrence types, the only difference here is that customer will be able to choose whether the appointment will repeat on the same specific date or on the same day in the first second, third, fourth or last week.
+- “Monthly” – if you select monthly repeating customers will be able to set monthly recurrence.
+Customers will have similar options as for the other recurrence types, the only difference here is that customers will be able to choose whether the appointment will repeat on the same specific date or on the same day in the first second, third, fourth, or last week.

-Once Recurring option is enabled two new options will appear:
+Once the Recurring option is enabled two new options will appear: